CSB5/lofreq/commands.md

   [GATK's best practice protocol](http://www.broadinstitute.org/gatk/guide/best-practices), i.e. that you mark duplicates, realign indels and recalibrate base qualities with GATK.
-- If you are working with exome data or targeted resequencing, don't forget to use the corresponding bed-file with `-l region.bed` (otherwise the automatically applied Bonferroni correction will reduce your sensitivity)
+- If you are working with exome or targeted resequencing data, don't forget to use the corresponding bed-file with `-l region.bed` (otherwise the automatically applied Bonferroni correction will reduce your sensitivity)